ArduPilot/ardupilot_wiki/copter/source/docs/systemid-mode-operation.rst

 .. image:: ../images/ControlSystem.png
 :name: fig-ctrl-sys-ardupilot

-Now, for the purpose of obtaining a flight dynamic model of only the copter itself, it is necessary to construct a mathmatical connection between the control inputs of the copter and its measurable dynamic response.
+Now, for the purpose of obtaining a dynamic model of only the copter itself, it is necessary to construct a mathmatical connection between the control inputs of the copter and its measurable dynamic response.
 In this case, the angular rate controller outputs (:math:`p_{Thrust}`, :math:`q_{Thrust}` and :math:`r_{Thrust}`) represent the control inputs of the copter whereas the measured angular rates by the gyroscopes can be used as the dynamic system response.
 Since a common application of the created system model is the optimization of control parameters, the filtered gyroscope signals are used instead of the raw gyroscope data, representing the direct inputs to the angular rate controller.
 Thereby, the separate modeling of the filters becomes redundant, which makes it possible to directly connect a model of the angular rate controller to the plant model without any further effort.

 .. image:: ../images/RateControl.png
 :name: fig-rate-ctrl

-The identification process is conducted during hovering flight.
+The generation of flight data for the system identification is conducted during hovering flight.
 Therefore, the three axes (namely roll, pitch and yaw) are considered as decoupled.
 According to the :ref:`figure<fig-rate-ctrl>` shown above, which illustrates the general structure of the rate control loop independent of any specific control axis, it is possible to construct a transfer function for each axis:

 .. math::